ricardohsd/typecaster/README.md

 939900               000005
 ```

-Each row in that file was identified by a number 0 for header, 1 for the records inside and 9 for footer, each row has 27 chars, to read then you must implement the parsers for each row type.
+Each row in that file was identified by a number, `0` for header, `1` for the records inside and `9` for footer, each row has 27 chars, to read then you must implement the parsers for each row type.

 ```ruby
 module StringTypecaster